BBC Radio Leeds: History

-The station began broadcasting at the Merrion Centre at 5.30 pm on 24 June 1968, becoming the seventh station to go on air.
+The station began broadcasting at the Merrion Centre at 5.30 pm on 24 June 1968, becoming the seventh BBC local radio station to go on air.
 Initially a two-year experiment and co-funded by Leeds City Council, the station was only available in Leeds on a low powered 50 watt VHF transmitter in Meanwood Park, on 94.6 MHz.
 Listening figures were very low as at that time, the majority of listeners still listened to radio via AM.
-In 1970 the station was made permanent and began broadcasting to all of West Yorkshire from the Holme Moss transmitting station and in 1972 the station started broadcasting on MW and branded itself as “the voice of West Yorkshire”.
+In 1970, the station was made permanent and began broadcasting to all of West Yorkshire from the Holme Moss transmitting station and in 1972 the station started broadcasting on medium wave and branded itself as "the voice of West Yorkshire".

-In 1974, BBC Radio Leeds, along with BBC Look North, moved to new studios in Woodhouse Lane, where it remained for thirty years until the studio was demolished in 2004.
+In 1974, BBC Radio Leeds, along with BBC Look North, moved to new studios in Woodhouse Lane, where it remained for thirty years until the studios were demolished in 2004.

 Until the mid 1980s, the station was generally on air from breakfast until teatime, with any programming after 6 pm devoted to specialist music and magazines aimed at specialist interests and at ethnic minority communities.
-These programmes did not broadcast all year round.
+These programmes did not broadcast all year round, and outside of its broadcast hours, as with all BBC Local Radio stations, Radio Leeds carried BBC Radio 2.

-In August 1986, evening programmes began on a permanent basis when the station joined with the other three BBC stations in Yorkshire to provide an early evening service of specialist music programmes on weeknights from 6pm to 7:30pm, extending a year later to six days a week (Wednesday to Monday) between 7pm and 9pm with Tuesdays reserved for local sports coverage.
+In August 1986, evening programmes began on a permanent basis when the station joined with the other three BBC stations in Yorkshire to provide an early evening service of specialist music programmes on weeknights from 6 pm to 7:30 pm, although since autumn 1984, BBC Radio Leeds' Saturday evening organ music programme, At the Console, had also been carried by BBC Radio York and BBC Radio Humberside.
+The regional specialist music service was expanded in September 1987, running six days a week (Wednesday to Monday) between 7 pm and 9 pm, with Tuesdays reserved for local sports coverage.

-In May 1989 the BBC Night Network launched which saw the BBC Local Radio stations in the north of England broadcasting networked programming every evening from 6:05pm (6pm at the weekend) and midnight, with the majority of the programmes broadcast from the Leeds studios.
-Any local programming broadcast after 6pm, such as sport and ethnic minority output, was transmitted only on medium-wave with Night Network output broadcasting on FM uninterrupted.
+On 29 May 1989, the BBC Night Network launched which saw the six BBC Local Radio stations in Yorkshire and the north east broadcasting networked programming every evening from 6:05 pm (6 pm at the weekend) and midnight, with the majority of the programmes broadcast from the Leeds studios.
+Any local programming broadcast after 6 pm, such as sport and ethnic minority output, was transmitted only on medium wave with Night Network continuing uninterrupted on FM.
 The network expanded in May 1991 to include the four BBC North West stations and Night Networks hours were changed, starting an hour later, resulting in an additional hour of local output.
-Programming was overhauled with specialist music programmes airing from 7:05pm to 10pm (the exception being made for midweek sports coverage) followed, on weeknights, by a late show from Lancaster.
-The late show was extended to 12:30am a year later and eventually to 1am.
+Programming was overhauled with specialist music programmes airing from 7:05 pm to 10 pm (the exception being made for midweek sports coverage) followed, on weeknights, by a late show from Lancaster.
+The late show was extended to 12:30 am a year later and eventually to 1 am.
 Local programming would now fully opt-out of the network with any local evening programming replacing the scheduled Night Network programme on both FM and AM.